tudocomp/tudocomp/docs/Documentation.md

 ~~~

-... and register it in the `CMakeLists.txt` with this line:
+The corresponding registration line in `CMakeLists.txt` looks as follows:

 ~~~
 run_test(example_tests DEPS ${BASIC_DEPS})
 ~~~

-Now, if you do `make example_tests`, you should get a test run with
-one successful test.
+The Makefile generated by CMake will contain a target `example_tests` that
+executes the example test suite.

+>> XXX

-### Adding tests
+### Implementing unit tests

 Next, we will add some real tests to check that the compressor works correctly.